 COVID-19 PCR Test and IgG Antibody Test for CCP Patients

-Community Care Physicians offers our patients two different types of COVID-19 tests: The PCR COVID-19 Test, which determines if you currently have COVID-19 infection, and the IgG Antibody Test, may indicate if you've had COVID-19 in the past and have since developed antibodies.
-The COVID-19 PCR test is available by appointment only at our mobile testing location in Latham, NY.
+Community Care Physicians offers our patients two different types of COVID-19 tests: The NAA diagnostic COVID-19 Test (including the rapid test), which determines if you currently have COVID-19 infection, and the IgG Antibody Test, may indicate if you've had COVID-19 in the past and have since developed antibodies.
+The COVID-19 NAA test is available by appointment only at our testing location in Latham, NY and also at many of our primary care locations, if you are a patient of the office.
+If you are a patient of CCP, contact your doctor's office if you think you need to be tested.
+Urgent Care in Latham also offers COVID testing on a walk-in basis if it is determined in your Urgent Care appointment that testing is clinically warranted.
 The IgG Antibody Test is performed in CCP's offices, just like a regular lab test, for patients of the practice.

-COVID-19 Mobile Testing in Latham, NY at Community Care Physicians - to determine if you currently have COVID-19
+COVID-19 Diagnostic Testing at Community Care Physicians - to determine if you currently have COVID-19

-- If you need testing and you are not currently a CCP patient - you can visit one of CCP's Urgent Care Centers as a portal of entry into our system.
+If you need testing and you are not currently a CCP patient - you can visit CCP's Urgent Care Center in Latham, NY as a portal of entry into our system.

-Anyone can walk in to be seen at one of CCP’s Urgent Care Centers which follow CCP’s infection control procedures and see patients with respiratory symptoms, in addition to offering other Urgent Care services.
-The Urgent Care practitioners will evaluate and care for patients and determine if any testing is required, including flu, strep, and COVID-19 testing.
+Anyone can walk in to be seen at CCP’s Urgent Care Center in Latham, NY which follows CCP’s infection control procedures and sees patients with respiratory symptoms, in addition to offering other Urgent Care services.
+The Urgent Care practitioners will evaluate you and determine if any testing is required, including flu, strep, and COVID-19 testing.